 From superstar parents, to teachers who go the extra mile, to children who have been learning legends – we launched the Oxford Owl Lockdown Learning Hero Awards to celebrate the inspirational individuals who have made a difference to learning during lockdown, no matter how big or small.

-Lots of you took the time to nominate your heroes and Claire from PlayHOORAY! and her judging panel had the tough job of choosing just three winners from all of your awe-inspiring entries.
+Lots of you took the time to nominate your heroes and Claire from PlayHOORAY! and her judging panel have the tough job of choosing just three winners from all of your awe-inspiring entries.

 A huge well done to everyone who was nominated – we think you’re all heroes! – but there can only be one winner in each category, who will win £100 of Oxford University Press books for their chosen school, and a Samsung Tablet (or a Fire 7 Kids Edition Tablet for our children’s winner).

 Finalists: Teachers or members of staff at a primary school